 And if remixed content is good enough for Cardi B, J.Lo, and Aerosmith, I think it’s good enough for you and me.

-So the number one thing that you can do to improve your content marketing results in 2019 is to start from scratch less and remix more.
+So the number one thing that you can do to improve your content marketing results is to start from scratch less and remix more.

 Finesse your content.
-And if you’re interested in doing that, I have loads of resources for you to do so.
+And if you’re interested in learning more about doing that, I have loads of resources for you to do so.